 Best Clear Coat System for Bare Metal and Rust Patina

-KBS Klean is a water-based cleaner and degreaser designed to remove oils, grease, grime, and contamination that can interfere with coating adhesion.
+KBS Klean is a water-based cleaner and degreaser that removes oils, grease, grime, and contamination that can interfere with coating adhesion.

-DiamondFinish Clear is a 1K moisture-cured urethane for projects requiring maximum durability and long-term outdoor protection.
+DiamondFinish Clear is a 1K moisture-cured urethane for projects that need maximum durability and long-term outdoor protection.

-DiamondFinish Clear 1K Aerosol is a convenient single-component acrylic resin clear coat aerosol spray that is ideal for indoor and lighter-duty outdoor applications.
+DiamondFinish Clear Aerosol is a single-component acrylic resin clear coat spray, a convenient option for indoor and lighter-duty outdoor jobs.

 Materials and Tools Needed